pixelhumain/GoGoCartoJs/docs/configuration.md

 ```
 **DefaultBounds** and **DefautCenter** are used for the initial map state.
 **MaxBounds** is used to prevent loading elements outside of this bounds
+**useClusters** a cluster is when we group at least 4 marker into a single object displayed on the map

 Features
 ------